 An employee can avail of earned leaves with prior notice to the designated authority.
 These leaves become eligible for encashment after a certain period.
 This policy varies from organization to organization.

-Generally employees take medical leave when they cannot perform duties towards the organization due to poor health conditions.
-Encashment of medical leaves may vary according to the organization’s policy.
+Employees generally take medical leave when they are unable to perform their duties due to poor health.
+The encashment of medical leaves, however, may vary depending on the organization’s policy.

 Holidays may be granted to employees and no salary would be deducted for that.
 The number of holidays provided may vary from organization to organization.

-Maternity leaves are provided to female employees who are pregnant ranging from 12 to 26 weeks.
-An employee can ask for an extension but no salary would be provided for that period.
-These leaves are not available for extension.
+Employers provide maternity leaves to pregnant female employees ranging from 12 to 26 weeks.
+Additionally, an employee can request an extension, but no salary will be provided during that period.
+However, these leaves are not available for further extension beyond this.

-Employees can take leaves for upskilling and expand their knowledge base.
-They can enroll for a course to learn something and employers may reimburse those leaves.
+Employees can take leaves to upskill and expand their knowledge base.
+During this time, they can enroll in courses to learn new skills, and in some cases, employers may reimburse these leaves.

 Here are the taxation rules on leave encashment in various situations:

-Tax on leave encashment depends on when it is received.
-If an employee receives leaves during his tenure it is fully taxable under the salary head of Income tax.
-However you can claim some tax benefits under Section 89 of Income tax.
-For this you can fill up a form to claim this deduction.
+The tax on leave encashment depends on when it is received.
+If an employee receives leave encashment during their tenure, it is fully taxable under the salary head of income tax.
+However, some tax benefits can be claimed under Section 89 of the Income Tax Act.
+To claim this deduction, you can fill out a specific form designed for this purpose.

-Here are the conditions under which an employee can claim tax deduction under leave encashment at the time of termination
+Here are the conditions under which an employee can claim a tax deduction on leave encashment at the time of termination.

 “Proposed limit of income tax exemption for a non-government employee has been increased from 3 lakh to 25 lakh.